giampaolo/psutil/docs/stdlib-equivalents.rst

      -
    * - :meth:`Process.environ`
      - :data:`os.environ`
-     - Another process's environ may differ from its launch environment if it modified it at runtime.
+     - Another process's environ may differ from its launch environment if the process modified it at runtime.
    * - :meth:`Process.exe`
      - :data:`sys.executable`
      - Python interpreter path only.